-With a Prime Minister who is warning us not to get "distracted by ideological debate" when it comes to climate change, and is failing to prioritise Australia's international climate obligations, it doesn't seem likely that calls for a meat tax (to help offset meat's significant financial burden on the environment and public health system) will be adopted any time soon.
+With a former Prime Minister who did his best to warn us not to get “distracted by ideological debate” when it comes to climate change, and failed to prioritise Australia’s international climate obligations, it doesn’t seem likely that calls for a meat tax (to help offset meat’s significant financial burden on the environment and public health system) will be adopted any time soon.

 So despite the fact meat and dairy are some of the greatest polluters of all, political focus remains stubbornly fixed on the energy we use to power our homes, rather than our bodies.
-In fact, the current government has no emissions reductions policies — in the energy or agricultural sectors!
-But that isn't stopping Prime Minister Morrison insisting that Australia will meet our Paris climate commitments.
+The former government had no emissions reductions policies — in the energy or agricultural sectors!
+But that didn’t stop former Prime Minister Morrison insisting that Australia will meet our Paris climate commitments.
 How?
-Well, according to the PM "the business-as-usual model gets us there in a canter".
+Well, according to the old PM “the business-as-usual model gets us there in a canter”.

-He doesn't seem to understand that how we're currently operating — "business-as-usual" — is actually cantering Australia, and the world, towards a cliff...
+He didn’t seem to understand that how we’re operating our “business-as-usual” — is actually cantering Australia, and the world, towards a cliff…